UT-yakusaku/UDSClassification/README.md

 Each data segment is normalized using z-score normalization, where the mean is subtracted and the result is divided by the standard deviation.
 This normalization step standardizes the data distribution and improves training stability.

+### Spectrogram Computation

+Spectrograms are computed using continuous wavelet transform (CWT) with the complex Morlet wavelet (cmor1.5-2).
+The wavelet transform provides time-frequency localization and is computed across logarithmically spaced frequency scales.
+The frequency scales are logarithmically spaced between the low cutoff frequency (0.1 Hz) and high cutoff frequency (200 Hz).
+The real and imaginary parts of the wavelet coefficients are treated as separate channels in the input representation.

 ### STFT Transformation

-Short-Time Fourier Transform (STFT) is computed to obtain time-frequency representations of the signals.
+Alternatively, time-frequency representations can be obtained using Short-Time Fourier Transform (STFT).
 The STFT parameters are configured to yield a specified number of frequency bins (default: 128).
 The real and imaginary parts of the STFT coefficients are treated as separate channels in the input representation.

-### Spectrogram Computation

-Alternatively, spectrograms can be computed using continuous wavelet transform (CWT) with the complex Morlet wavelet (cmor1.5-2).
-The wavelet transform provides time-frequency localization and is computed across logarithmically spaced frequency scales.
-Similar to STFT, the real and imaginary parts of the wavelet coefficients are used as separate input channels.

 ## Training Procedure